Presented September 13, 2016

 Visual: Slide #5 “Doctoral Capstone Resources website” opens.
 The title of this slide is hyperlinked and the slide lists two key reasons to use this website.
 The main body of the slide has a screenshot of the homepage.
 Carey discusses the resources available there.

 Audio: So, first of all, just an overview of some resources for you.
 Fairly recently the doctoral capstone resources website was introduced on the Walden website, and it looks like it's recently gone through a format redesign, which is why I've shown a screen shot, which is admittedly a bit hard to see here.
 But I like this site a lot because it brings together all of the capstone resources and support services that Walden has available, and there really are quite a lot, it can be difficult to keep track of otherwise in one place.
-So this has not only Writing Center resources but also Academic Skills Center, Center for Research Quality, Library, and so forth.
+So this has not only Writing Center resources but also Academic Skills Center, Office of Research and Doctoral Services, Library, and so forth.
 It's a great place to go to find all of the rubrics and documents and, you know, guidance and tutorials and so on relevant to your program and project in one place.
 So, there's a link here on these slides if you download them.
 And I'd encourage you to visit that site if you're not already using it.
 Okay.

 Visual: The next slide “General tips and common misconceptions” opens.
 Two tips are shown which Carey reads and discusses.